The investigation into the creation of photobook works is a continuum of a practice as artist-curator working with

 Two research projects explore the potential of archives of orphan photographs as source for photobook publishing and display:

-Orphan Editions— photobooks sourced from the Found Photo Foundation, my own photographic archive;
+Orphan Editions— photobooks sourced from the Found Photo Foundation, msdm photographic archive;

 Torn, Folded, Curled— photobooks sourced from Beirut-based Arab Image Foundation photographic archive.

-In these projects I investigate the photobook‘s visual sequencing structures as generative of historical knowledge and memory.
+These projects investigate the photobook‘s visual sequencing structures as generative of historical knowledge and memory.

 The research has impact on the ways it sits in the public domain. msdm publications are:

 1-included in international public book art collections and exhibitions;

 2- made available to the audiences: working collaboratively through workshops, with first-time photobook publishers, and art and humanitarian organisations, supporting them in exhibiting and publishing their photographic archives.

 In the aim of disseminating knowledge, the research was presented at